tizianoflati/reditools2.0/README.md

 If you want to restrict the analysis only to a certain region (e.g., only chr1), you can use the **-g** option :
 > python src/cineca/reditools.py -f  \$INPUT_BAM_FILE -o table.txt -g chr1

-Parallel version
+Running the parallel version
 -------------

-1. Starting from the reference genome index file (.fai), create a two-column file containing chromosomes and their size.
-> ./create_chrom_sizes.sh \$GENOME.fai > \$CHROM_SIZE_FILE

-2. Open the parallel test file:
+1. Open the parallel test file:
 > ./parallel_test.sh

-3. Modify the following variables:
+2. Modify the following variables:

 > **BASE_DIR**=\$CINECA_SCRATCH"/reditools/"
 >